 The entrance doors are: the main one, dedicated to San Bartolomé, medieval style with pointed arch, gable and pinnacles:

-And the side dedicated to San Gil, located in front of the City Hall door, and which is accessed by a double staircase:
+And the side dedicated to San Gil, located in front of the door of the Town hall, and which is accessed by a double staircase:

 The bells have a name: from least to greatest, Victoria, Sebastiana, Mariana and Bertomeua.
 Currently there are four, but surely they became six, because you see the marks of their installation and the place they occupied.
 In any case, these four bells are not the original ones either: we know that there have been different bell games, even with other names, and that the last group was founded during the Spanish Civil War, because bronze was very coveted to make weapons and ammunition.
 The Consueta del Sagristà of 1769, where the touches for each party are explained.
 In any case, the traditional touches were replaced in 1963 by automatic touches, when mechanization was installed.
 This specific information is extracted from the web campaners.com, where you can expand it.